Wise Business Rejected Your Non-Resident Company?

 Wise Business has a high overall approval rate but applies strict checks to non-resident company structures.
 The most common rejection scenarios are: the company director's nationality is flagged in Wise's internal risk model, the business activity is on a restricted list (crypto, high-value goods, gambling), the company is under 3 months old, or the document package is incomplete.
 Unlike bank rejections, Wise rarely explains the specific reason — which makes it difficult to fix and reapply intelligently.
 Many founders assume the rejection means they cannot bank online at all, which is not true.

-Strong alternative for UK Ltds, HK companies, and Australian entities.
+An alternative for UK Ltds, HK companies, and Australian entities.
 Good multi-currency support and payment gateway integrations.
-Higher acceptance rate for businesses with 6+ months of trading history.
+Applications from businesses with established trading history and clear revenue typically fare better.

-The leading alternative for foreign-owned US LLCs.
+A strong alternative for foreign-owned US LLCs.
 No US physical presence required.
-Accepts foreign nationals as 100% owners.
+Accepts foreign nationals in ownership positions, subject to nationality and compliance review.
 Integrates directly with Stripe and PayPal.

 Available across UK and EEA.
 Accepts UK Ltds with non-resident directors.
 Offers virtual and physical IBAN, corporate cards, and team access.